arasharchor/android-app-thesis-yen/README.md

 - While pressing the Back button (bottom left corner) repeatedly, the currently selected tab doesn't get highlighted.

 - When touching the 'Clear all trained gestures' button, the list's view doesn't get cleared immediately but only when going to another GUI panel and back to the Gesture Library panel.
+(The underlying data does get immediately cleared though, as expected.)